sraaphorst/Daily-Coding-Problem/dcp_cpp/src/day038/README.md

 ### Possible future enhancements:

-1. Isomorphism chechking.
+1. Isomorphism checking.
 We are generating each arrangement multiple times, namely the size of the symmetry group divided by the size of the automorphism ground.
 In this case, I believe that the symmetry group has size eight.
 Here is a table that shows the difference between a full generation and an isomorph-free generation: